karttur/soil-spectro/_posts/2020/2020-09-14-spectrodata-OSSL4ML04-soilline.markdown

 1. docpath [the local path to the folder where you saved the downloaded OSSL data],
 2. createjsonparams [boolean variable that if set to _True_ or _1_ will create a json template file]
 3. arrangeddatafolder [defaulted to _arranged-data_]
-4. projectfilename [defaulted to _extract_soillines.txt_]
+4. projFN [defaulted to _extract_soillines.json_]
 5. jsonpath [defaulted to _json-soillines_]

 Parameters 3 to 5 define the subfolders to create and use under the root folder (parameter 1) where you saved the original OSSL download (see post on [Download OSSL data](../spectrodata-OSSL4ML01-download)).
 You can set your own subfolder names if you want to but then you must give all 5 parameters to run the script.

 ##### json command file

 For extracting the soil lines from a project (or _campaign_) you need to create a json command file.
-The local path to that file must then be added to the textfile identified with the parameter _projectfilename_ (default: _extract_soilline.txt_).
+The local path to that file must then be added to the textfile identified with the parameter _projectfilename_ (default: _extract_soilline.json_).
 The json command file itself must be located in the subfolder identified with the parameter _jsonpath_ (default: _json-soillines_).
 You can thus in principle run the script from command files located anywhere, but the default is to keep both the piloting text file, all the json command files, and the input and output data, under one and the same root folder.

 ###### json command file structure